-In Mr U's case the relationship was ongoing when he referred his complaint to the Financial Ombudsman.
-At the time, Creation was responsible for the matters which made its relationship with Mr U unfair and for taking steps to remove the source of that unfairness or mitigate its consequences so that the relationship was no longer unfair.
-By relying in his complaint on the unfairness of the credit relationship between himself and Creation, Mr U therefore complained about an event that was ongoing at the time he referred his complaint to the Financial Ombudsman.
+In Mr P's case the relationship had ended fewer than six years before he referred his complaint to the Financial Ombudsman.
+It would appear that happened in October 2017 - and certainly no earlier.
+For the duration of the relationship, Creation was responsible for the matters which made its relationship with Mr P unfair and for taking steps to remove the source of that unfairness or mitigate its consequences so that the relationship was no longer unfair.
+By relying in his complaint on the unfairness of the credit relationship between himself and Creation, Mr P therefore complained about an event that had occurred fewer than six years before he referred his complaint to the Financial Ombudsman.

 Therefore, taking into account DISP 2.8.2R(2)(a), I am satisfied it has been brought in time.
-I am otherwise satisfied the complaint is within the ombudsman service's jurisdiction to consider and it's not necessary to consider whether Mr U's complaint has been brought in time for the purposes of the alternative three-year rule under DISP 2.8.2R(2)(b).
+I am otherwise satisfied the complaint is within the ombudsman service's jurisdiction to consider and it's not necessary to consider whether Mr P's complaint has been brought in time for the purposes of the alternative three-year rule under DISP 2.8.2R(2)(b).